Climate & Global Change Postdoctoral Fellowship Selection Criteria & Program Policies

 • Relevance and fit within program goals and objectives - The proposal must fit within the scope of the NOAA Climate & Global Change Program and be of relevance to the NOAA mission.
 Your Research Plan must enhance and complement NOAA’s strategic directions outlined in the NOAA Strategic Plan and other relevant strategies (e.g., NOAA Weather, Water Climate Strategy)

-• Your Personal Statement must cover all topics required in the job description, including how you have demonstrated leadership such as organizing workshops or sessions, serving on committees, leadership within department, mentoring, public outreach, teaching (awards), serving on proposal/panel/journal reviews, and science communication.
-Also, be sure to include examples of past experience and contributions to diversity and inclusion, and describe how you plan to actively foster and encourage a diverse and inclusive environment in the future.
+• Your Personal Statement must cover all topics required in the job description, including how you have demonstrated leadership, such as organizing workshops or sessions, serving on committees, leadership within a department, mentoring, public outreach, teaching (awards), serving on proposal/panel/journal reviews, and science communication.

 • Quality of proposal - The project description should address an important and novel scientific question.
 It should be ambitious, yet achievable.
 It should be clearly written and referenced.